Novel density profile for isothermal cores of dark matter halos: Application to SIDM halos in simulations

-The particle counts within each simulation snapshot are measured using 100 log-spaced radial bins (hereafter referred to as shells) from $0.01 \, r_{\rm{s,NFW}}$ to $3 c \, r_{\rm{s,NFW}}$, i.e. from around the value of the gravitational softening length to the largest sampling radius of the initial conditions at snapshot 0.
-The data are then further processed by merging shells with low particle counts and keeping only those within the virial radius $r_{200} = c \, r_{\rm{s,NFW}}$, avoiding the strong exponential cut-off in place of the power-law $\rho \sim r^{-3}$ for $r > r_{200}$ in the initial conditions.
-We limit the number of DM particles per shell to at least 400, ensuring the minimum signal-noise ratio of $\text{SNR} \geq 20$.
+The particle counts within each simulation snapshot are measured using 100 log-spaced radial bins from $0.01 \, r_{\rm{s}}$ to $3 \, r_{200}$, i.e. from around the value of the gravitational softening length to the largest sampling radius of the initial conditions at snapshot 0.
+The data are then further processed by merging shells with low particle counts and keeping only those within the virial radius.
+This is to avoid the strong exponential cut-off for $r > r_{200}$ configured in the initial conditions~\citep{Tran2024}.
+We limit the number of DM particles per shell to at least 400, ensuring a minimum signal-noise ratio (SNR) of $20$.

-To ensure proper statistics when fitting the density profiles to simulation data, we utilize the maximum likelihood method with Poisson statistics similar to the approach taken in~\citep{Fischer2024}.
-The likelihood takes the form